 Let me play a little bit of it.

-CRT is racist, it is abusive, it discriminates against one's color.
+It discriminates against one's color.

 Let me educate you.

-And honest dialogue does not impress oppress.
+An honest dialogue does not oppress.

 An honest dialogue does not implement hatred or injustice.

-It's to communicate with deceiving without deceiving people.
+It's to communicate with deceiving, without deceiving people.

-Today we don't need your agreement.
+Today, we don't need your agreement.

-We want action in the backbone for what we asked for today to ban CRT.
+We want action in the backbone for what we asked for today, to ban CRT.

 We don't want your political advertisement to divide our children or belittle them.